rapi-doc/RapiDoc/README.md

 Custom Element for Open-API spec viewing

 ## Features
-- Supports Swagger 2.0 and OpenAPI 3.0
+- Supports Swagger 2.0, OpenAPI 3.x.x
 - Works with any framework or with no framework
 - Allows making API calls
 - Better Usability,